 - feeling “off,” like you’re not yourself

-- can affect relationships with spouse, people in the workplace, friends
+- affecting relationships with spouse, people in the workplace, friends

-- symptoms can be similar to perimenopause, menopause, aging, lack of fitness, sleep deprivation, overwork
+- symptoms similar to perimenopause, menopause, aging, lack of fitness, sleep deprivation, overwork

 Anemia can be treated

 If you have even some of these symptoms, see a qualified medical professional to rule out low iron levels, underactive thyroid, abnormal blood sugar levels, eye problems, heart problems, causes of high blood pressure, and any other potentially serious health issues.
 Certain gynecological disorders such as endometriosis or adenomyosis, also increase the risk of anemia.
 Low iron levels are an indicator of anemia.

 The symptoms of anemia can be insidious, very mild at first and increasing slowly over time, making them difficult to detect.